moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Prioritization
-Warp utilizes stream prioritization to deliver the most important content during congestion.
+MoQTransport utilizes stream prioritization to deliver the most important content during congestion.

 TODO: Revisit the prioritization scheme and possibly move some of this to {{priority-congestion}}.